mithil957/QuestionSolver/README.md

 # QuestionSolver
-- Python code that solves a multiple choice question with 3 answer choices.
+- Python code that will attempt to solve a multiple choice question with 3 answer choices.
 It requires access to Google Console.
-- I loved working on this project.
-It is cool how you can write code to answer a question for you and I will keep trying to improve it

 Update:
   - Added apostrophe remover and plurality remover for better accuracy